 A breed standard is the guideline which describes the ideal characteristics, temperament and appearance including the correct colour of a breed and ensures that the breed is fit for function.
 Absolute soundness is essential.
 Breeders and judges should at all times be careful to avoid obvious conditions or exaggerations which would be detrimental in any way to the health, welfare or soundness of this breed.

-Robust, well balanced, rectangular in outline, very strongly muscled on shoulders.
+Robust, well balanced, of almost square shape, very strongly muscled on shoulders.
 Hard, penetrating and attentive expression.

 Very intelligent and tremendously energetic ‘fisherman’s dog’ with great swimming and diving traits.

 Pleasant disposition, self-willed but very obedient to owner.
 Brave and tireless.

 Head and Skull Large, well-proportioned skull slightly longer than muzzle, well-defined occiput.
 Stop well defined.
 Muzzle tapers slightly.
 Median furrow extends for two-thirds the length of skull.
 Frontal bones prominent.
 Nose wide, nostrils wide open.
 Black nose in black, black and white, and white dogs.
 Nose liver in brown, brown and white and brown tones.

 Medium, round, set well apart.
 Black or dark brown with dark eye rims.

 Heart shaped, dropped, thin, set well above eye level, held close to head, except at back.
 Tips not below neck line.

 Scissor bite, jaws strong with a perfect, regular and complete scissor bite, i.e. upper teeth closely overlapping lower teeth and set square to the jaws, strongly developed canines.